wb63318/payroll_test_ts/test-docs/login.md

 2. Check to see if the url changes from  **http://84.247.134.126:97** to **http://84.247.134.126:97/auth/login**.

 3. Check if the axonpayroll logo is visible
+4. Check if close button on forgot password page returns you login page

 ## Test Cases